-The Fellows of the Academy of Science – St. Louis is a prestigious association of St. Louis scientists and engineers of national reputation.
+The Fellows of the Academy of Science – St. Louis is a prestigious association of St. Louis scientists and engineers of national and international reputation.

 Many Academy Fellows are recipients of the Academy of Science – St. Louis Outstanding Scientists Awards, including the Peter H. Raven Lifetime Achievement Award, Science Leadership Award (Individual), James B. Eads Award, Trustees Award, Academy Fellows Award and George Engelmann Interdisciplinary Award.

 The Academy welcomes three new Fellows, Fiona Marshall, Ph.D., Henry L. “Roddy” Roediger III, Ph.D., and L. David Sibley, Ph.D., by way of their election as Fellows to the National Academy of Sciences for continuing achievement in original research, and a fourth, George A. Macones, M.D., MSCE, by way of induction to the National Academy of Medicine.
 All four are from Washington University in St. Louis.

 Internationally renowned for his research on the safety of vaginal birth after cesarean sections and developing new guidelines on monitoring fetuses during labor, obstetrician and gynecologist, Dr. George Marcones, is the Mitchell and Elaine Yanow Professor and Chair of the Department of Obstetrics and Gynecology at Washington University School of Medicine in St. Louis.
 Dr. Marcones is a specialist in maternal-fetal medicine with expertise in caring for pregnant women with complicated pregnancies and those at risk for preterm birth.
 He is the author or co-author of more than 300 scientific articles.